NO CONTACT RULE: Moving on from the ex after a breakup

 How to do No Contact: Strategies and Tools

-Effectively healing and moving on from a breakup requires cutting all contact with an ex-partner-- this is true for most people but especially true when your ex is a narcissist or avoidant.
+Healing from a breakup requires moving on by cutting all contact with an ex-partner-- this is especially true when your ex is a narcissist or avoidant.

 How do you cut contact with an ex-partner?
 By committing to the No Contact Rule.